covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

 - *Simplify my life*: make your app easy to navigate, easy to use, easy to understand.
 - *Make me amazing*: provide visual hints and/or default values for your app, break big tasks into smaller steps.

 Google released the new [Material Design](https://www.google.com/design/spec/material-design/introduction.html) with android 5.0 Lollipop, which provides detailed guidelines for visual, motion etc. and covers almost everything one can think of in app design.
-Here I list some common requirements that you should try to meet and pitfall s that you should try to avoid in your apps.
+Here I list some common requirements that you should try to meet and pitfalls that you should try to avoid in your apps.
 Detailed requirements can be found in Material Design documentation.

 - *Motion*: Changes in acceleration or deceleration should be smooth across the duration of an animation.
 - *Style*: Use system recommended color, icons, meaningful and genuine images.
 Use concise and simple languages.